tapis-project/documentation/source/technical/jobs.rst

 To minimize ZIP archive size, jobs that invoke singularity containers may want to pre-position any large SIF files in shared directories on execution systems.

-If *isMPI=true*, then Jobs will insert the MPI run command on the command line.
+If *isMPI=true*, then Jobs will insert the MPI run command on the command line as usual.
 This is true for both BATCH and FORK job types.
-If a user's designated executable program launches MPI jobs itself, setting *isMPI=false* prevents Jobs from making conflicting MPI calls.
+If the user-designated executable program launches MPI jobs itself, setting *isMPI=false* (the default) prevents Jobs from making conflicting MPI calls.

 .. _application definition: https://tapis-project.github.io/live-docs/?service=Apps#tag/Applications/operation/createAppVersion